Point Pleasant River Museum is looking forward to 2020

 “and when that fire broke through the roof I was standing across the street and that is when I had a sinking feeling.
 You knew it was gone then,” said Fowler.

-Nine year old Point Pleasant resident Kyiah Jones said she liked to visit the museum’s aquarium to see all the different fish it had in it from the Kanwha and Ohio Rivers.
+Nine-year-old Point Pleasant resident Kyiah Jones said she liked to visit the museum’s aquarium to see all the different fish it had in it from the Kanawha and Ohio Rivers.
 She said she was shocked when she found out about the fire.

 “And my mom was like oh my gosh. . . and we went up and looked and I was still crying,” said Jones.